js816/PyBer_Analysis/README.md

 Based upon the data analyzed, there are a number of recommendations to improve the disparity between the various types of cities and enhance overall success.

 - First, it is recommended that there be a better balance between the number of drivers and rides.
 Across all cities, the average driver had 0.8 rides over a nearly four-month period.
 Ideally, it is recommended that the number of rides be increased in deliberate ways while ensuring that driver capacity remains at an acceptable level.
-This has the potential of greatly increasing company revenue and average fare for each driver which would be a win-win.
+This has the potential of greatly increasing company revenue and average fare for each driver which would be a win-win for the company, our drivers, and our customers.
 This focus should be strongest on urban markets.

 - Secondly, and in using a cautious approach based upon the success of the first recommendation, it is suggested that the number of drivers be reduced.
 This should be done in conjunction with a data project examining driver quality.
 This can help us ensure that we retain the highest quality drivers while reducing those drivers who provide lower quality experiences for our customers.
 Again, the strongest focus here should be on the urban markets.